react-declarative/react-declarative/docs/auto/interfaces/IOnePublicProps.md

 onChange: (Data: Data, initial: boolean) => void
 ```

 The `onChange` function is an optional property of the `IOneProps` interface.
 It represents the callback function that is invoked when a change event occurs.
-The `onChange` function is an optional property of the `IOneProps` interface.
-It represents the callback function that is invoked when a change event occurs.